AzureAD/microsoft-authentication-library-for-js/samples/msal-browser-samples/vue3-sample-app/README.md

 ## About this sample

 This sample demonstrates one way you can integrate the `@azure/msal-browser` package into your Vue 3 application using the [composition API](https://v3.vuejs.org/api/composition-api.html).
 It is not exhaustive and there may simpler or more complex solutions depending on your specific use case.

+⚠️ This sample is currently for demonstration purposes only.
+Support will be limited.

 ## How to run the sample